vishalk2/Simulating-Ankle-Joint-Misalignment-effects-in-AFO/README.md

 The Research Project involves -
 - Study of "Misalignment effects" between Lower limb structure and an Ankle Foot Orthosis (AFO).
 - 2D Link-segment Mathematical model used to simulate relative motion taking place between lower limb and the AFO for a functional range of ankle motion.
+- Calculations of Anterior-Posterior(A-P) & Proximal-Distal(P-D) relative motions between lower limb and the AFO for a set of 4 test cases.
 - Estimation of Calf Band Travel.
-- Calculations of Anterior-Posterior(A-P) & Proximal-Distal(P-D) relative motions between lower limb and the AFO for a set of 4 test cases.
 - Prediction of Pressure Points on leg.
-- Prediction of Pressure Points on foot.
-- Estimation of Foot Strap movement.
-- Gait Analysis.

 <br>
 <hr>